La Pallaresa Granja-Xocolateria (Pallaresa Farm-Chocolate),

 This church, Sant Felip Neri, was where Antoni Gaudi came to pray everyday.

-He walked from the construction site of Sagrada Familia church to here twice a day.
+He walked from the construction site of Sagrada Familia church to here twice

 He was a very religious man.